 PE is a foundation subject in the National Curriculum.
 PE lessons in the Early Years Foundation Stage are planned and delivered using the support and guidance of 'Development Matters in the EYFS' document.
 KS1 and KS2 plan from the National Curriculum.
-Teachers' planning lists the specific learning objectives for each lesson and give details of how lessons are to be taught.
+Teachers utilise Complete PE, an interactive planning resource designed to support high-quality teaching and learning in Physical Education.
+This platform provides comprehensive, curriculum-aligned planning materials that cover all contexts of the national curriculum.
+It enables staff to clearly identify specific learning objectives for each lesson and offers detailed guidance on lesson delivery, ensuring consistency and progression across all year groups.
 While there are opportunities for children of all abilities to develop their skills, knowledge and understanding in each activity area, the children are increasingly challenged as they move up through school.